prohippo/pyelly/README.txt

-PyElly is a rule-based natural language processing tool that has been around for forty years in various incarnations.
-It supports quick development of many kinds of applications by taking care of low-level details not central to a given problem.
-It is now freely available on the web to anyone needing to process or pre-process text data.
+PyElly is a rule-based natural language processing tool that has existed for over forty years in various incarnations.
+It speeds development of many kinds of NLP applications by taking care of low-level language details not central to a given solution.
+It is now freely available on the web to people needing to process or pre-process text data.

-PyElly provides flexible tokenization, syntax-driven parsing, English inflectional and morphological stemming, macro substitutions, basic and extended entity extraction, ambiguity handling, sentence recognition, support for large external dictionaries, and a general procedural framework for translation from UTF-8 to UTF-8.
+PyElly provides flexible tokenization, syntax-driven parsing, English inflectional and morphological stemming, macro substitutions, basic and extended entity extraction, ambiguity handling, sentence recognition, support for large external dictionaries, and a general procedural framework for text translation from UTF-8 to UTF-8.

 The latest version has been completely rewritten in mostly object-oriented Python.
-It has now passed multiple stages of beta testing and may be downloaded from Github at https://github.com/prohippo/pyelly.git .
-The latest release is v0.6beta.
+It has now passed multiple stages of beta testing in 2014 and may be downloaded from GitHub at https://github.com/prohippo/pyelly.git .
+The current release is v1.0.

 To learn how to use PyElly, see the PyEllyManual.pdf file in the same directory as this README.txt file.
-This has 97 pages of information, including an overview of some basic linguistics.
+The manual has over a hundred pages of information, including an overview of some basic linguistics.
 Documentation of individual Python source files can be generated as needed with the Python pydoc utility.

 At present, PyElly consists of 58 Python modules comprising about 16 thousand lines of source code.
 There are also various definition files